Proton Persona (2016): Interior

 Three different head units are offered in the BH Persona.
 The Standard variants are equipped with a single-DIN head unit with radio, Bluetooth and CD/MP3 playback.
 The Executive model gets a larger double-DIN head unit, and steering wheel audio switches.
 The Premium model features an Android-based touchscreen head unit which is linked to a reverse camera, and also features GPS navigation, DVD playback, Bluetooth and iPod connectivity.
 The head units are paired to twin front and rear speakers in the Executive and Premium lines, and twin rear speakers in the Standard.
 Additionally, both Executive and Premium models have two rear USB charging ports and a key fob with remote trunk release.
 Passive keyless entry with push-start ignition is exclusive to the Premium.

 The 2019 Persona saw a new seat pattern (new fabric for Standard variants and semi-leather fabric for both Executive and Premium variants) and the air conditioning controls markings now white only.
 The Standard variants features a double din like-sized head unit with capacitive buttons that are not visible without illumination.
 This is a similar head unit to that found in Saga, Iriz and Exora Standard.
 The Executive and Premium variant meanwhile has a headunit that runs GKUI with the Premium variant getting Proton's Hi Proton voice recognition feature.
 The Standard variants are upgraded with additional two rear USB charging ports, whereas the Executive variant is upgraded as well with additional passive keyless entry with push-start ignition.
 A new gear shifter design is only to be found on the Standard MT and Premium CVT variants with a frameless rear view mirror exclusive to the Premium variant.
 Lastly there is two types of instrument clusters.
-One for the Standard with a standard LCD display and one for the Executive and Premium variants with full colour and more functionality.
+One for the Standard with a standard LCD and one for the Executive and Premium variants with full colour and more functionality.

 The 2022 Persona shows off the new arrangements of both center cluster and center console.
 The center vents are relocated horizontally below the floating upgraded audio system.
 There are also redesigned semi-digital air-conditioner controls, X70-styled gear knob, six USB ports and new Proton logo emblem at steering.
 The center console is also redesigned with additional console armrest and console box to upgrade its practicality usage.
 Seat upholstery for both Standard and Executive variants is fabric type, whereas light brown leatherette type is reserved exclusively for Premium variant.